 10. Be Patient

 Possibly the most important thing to remember when potty training a Pug is to be patient.
 Like people, dogs learn at their own pace.
 One Pug may potty train quicker than another.
 You can’t lose your cool when your puppy has an accident or seems to be learning slower than you expected.
 Harsh, loud words can set things back.
-Puppies will lose trust in owners that get upset with them easily.
+Puppies will lose trust in owners who get upset with them easily.
 Pace yourself.
 You and your Pug aren’t miracle workers.
 Potty training takes time but you’ll be thrilled when you reach your goals.
+Don’t hesitate to reach out to a veterinarian if you would ever feel like you need assistance.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!